Lie algebraic invariants in quantum linear optics

 One could wonder: what about sufficient conditions for state preparation beyond SU(2) evolutions?
 While we have not addressed it in this article, in future works we plan to investigate whether we can provide a sufficient condition by combining several invariants, restricting more and more the allowed linear optical evolutions.

-Another future line of research is to use the invariants to bound the success probabilities of interesting state preparations with post-selection, like preparing Bell states.
+Another future line of research is to use the invariants to bound the success probabilities of interesting heralded state preparations, like Bell state preparation.
 This could, in turn, be used to explore the limits of heralded and post-selected optical quantum gates \cite{knill_quantum_2002, stanisic_generating_2017}.

 Finally, one could ask if this approach can be applied to active linear optics.
 It turns out it cannot, since the map between the quasiunitary matrices describing active linear optics \cite{leonhardt_explicit_2003} and the unitary matrices describing their quantized version is not a group homomorphism.
 And we really need the map $\varphi$ to be a homomorphism to derive Equation \eqref{eq: adjoint action image}.
 Nonetheless, in future research, we will try to circumvent this issue by decomposing the active linear optical system into a passive one with squeezing in between.